google/ads-api-report-fetcher/README.md

   >Example usage: `gaarf <queries> --account=123456 --customer-ids-query-file=/path/to/query.sql

-* `disable-account-expansion` - disable MCC account expansion into child accounts (useful when you need to execute a query at MCC level).
+* `disable-account-expansion` - disable MCC account expansion into child accounts (useful when you need to execute a query at MCC level or for speeding up if you provided leaf accounts).
   By default Gaarf does account expansion (even with `customer-ids-query`).

 * `parallel-account` - how one query is being processed for multiple accounts: in parallel (true) or sequentially (false).
 By default - in parallel (*NodeJS version only*, for Python - always sequentially)